 Reverse Snow Angels

 Kick your legs while you do it.
-This adds your lower back int things if you can master it!
+This adds your lower back into things if you can master it!
 That’s vital for good health and posture.

-It's time to take your knees off the floor, or if you're already doing full push-ups, it's even worse.
+It’s time to take your knees off the floor, or it’s even worse if you’re already doing full push-ups.
 Elevate your feet by putting them on a sofa or chair and try doing them this way.
 It’s harder.
 A lot harder.

 Lunges are hard to change since they’re so impressive as it is, but make sure you try them backwards and for a longer time to really make things as good as possible.
 If you have access to anything heavy, try to pass something from one hand to the other between the gapped leg.
 This way, you involve your core and make a big impact on your whole body.

-Planks are of the best isometric exercises ever already, by adding a little twist (literally) to a side plank, you’ll hit more of your core and make things even better!
+Planks are of the best isometric exercises ever already.
+Adding a little twist (literally) to a side plank will hit more of your core and make things even better!